odds-get-evened/biblio/doc/build-freebsd.md

 #### GUI Dependencies
 ###### Qt5

-Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
+biblio Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, we need to install the necessary parts of Qt, the libqrencode and pass `-DBUILD_GUI=ON`.
 Skip if you don't intend to use the GUI.

 ```bash